Rustam-Z/data-structures-and-algorithms/README.md

     2. Set Item := CQueue [Front]

-    3. If Front = N – 1
+    3. If Front = N – 1:
-            then Set Front = 0 and Return.
+            then Set Front = 0 and Return

-    4. If Front = Rear
+    4. If Front = Rear:
             then Set Front = Rear = -1 and Return

     5. Set Front := Front + 1